Nasreen Jahan Ratna: Controversy

 Ratna waded into controversy after she opened a bazaar named after Sadek Ali Howlader in Badarganj municipality on 25 August 2009.
 Sadek Ali Howlader was a member of the Pro Pakistani Rajakar militia and allegedly committed war crimes during the Bangladesh Liberation war.
 He allegedly committed acts of violence against the Hindu community and the market was built upon land grabbed from Hindu people.

 Personal life

 Ratna is married to ABM Ruhul Amin Howlader.
-Her husband is the Co-Chairman of Jatiya Party and former member of Parliament from Jatiya Party.
+Her husband is the Co-Chairman of Jatiya Party and member of Parliament from Jatiya Party.